timb-machine-mirrors/cisagov-vulnrichment/README.md

 Updates to the decision tree to conform with updates to SSVC will result in changes to the version string.
 Users consuming this data are urged to observe the version when decoding SSVC scores to determine how to validate and process the JSON data.

-## Issues and Pull Requests
+## Issues and pull requests

 We want to hear from you, the IT cybersecurity professional community, about Vulnrichment and ADP!
-If you see something, please feel free to say something in the [Issues](https://github.com/cisagov/vulnrichment/issues), or even better, open a [Pull Request](https://github.com/cisagov/vulnrichment/pulls) with your suggested fix.
+If you see something, please feel free to say something in the [Issues](https://github.com/cisagov/vulnrichment/issues), or even better, open a [pull request](https://github.com/cisagov/vulnrichment/pulls) with your suggested fix.
 Note that if you have an issue with the data from the CNA container, you are encouraged to take that issue up with the [responsible CNA](https://www.cve.org/PartnerInformation/ListofPartners) directly.